 - A) Rules are for the Beef, Sheep, Swine, Dairy & Goat areas.
 Each individual species Jr Fairboard determines how their representative qualifies (see each department for details) - B) The showmanship contest shall be open to any Junior Fair exhibitor in his or her area. - C) Age groups will be broken down as designated in each area. - D) Class winners must compete in their age group each year. - E) Winners from all age classes may compete for "Showman of Showmen" in their area.
 (Current year's winners only) - F) Exhibitors must show their own animals. - G) Grand Showman of all Showmen Contestants will be the highest placing individual and must be 14 yr.
-4-H age at minimum - H) Exhibitors will participate in their age group as of January 1st. - I) Exhibitors may decline their privilege of participation in the Showman of Showman Contest upon doing so, the next highest placing 14 year-old or older will be eligible.

-Grand Showman of All Showmen Coordinator: Amy Darner & Karen Hiltbrand
+4-H age at minimum - H) Exhibitors will participate in their age group as of January 1st. - I) Exhibitors may decline their privilege of participation in the Showman of Showman Contest upon doing so, the next highest placing 14 year-old or older will be eligible. - J) Showmanship winner must declare or decline participation in Grand Showman of Showmen within 24 hours of being named Department Showmanship Winner

-Show: Friday July 26th @ 6:30pm @ The Morris VanGorden Show Arena Sponsored By: "Lou Hoelle Hamilton Kiwanis Award"
+Grand Showman of All Showmen Coordinators: Amy Darner & Karen Hiltbrand-Bockenstedt Show: Friday July 26th @ 6:00pm @ The Morris VanGorden Show Arena Sponsored By: "Lou Hoelle Hamilton Kiwanis Award"

 - A) The contest will be divided into six parts (beef, swine, sheep, dairy, horses & goats) with a different judge for each of the six livestock departments represented. - B) Members will show six species using correct showmanship techniques.
-The showmanship winner from each species
+The showmanship winner from each species will demonstrate using own animal for the species.
+They will not be judged for that species.

-- will demonstrate using own animal for the species.
-They will not be judged for that species. - C) Five animals in each species will be shown in each class when available. - D) Each judge will place the participants on a scale of one to five with one being first and five being the most improvement needed.
+- C) Five animals in each species will be shown in each class when available. - D) Each judge will place the participants on a scale of one to five with one being first and five being the most improvement needed.
 Members with the fewest total points in the six departments will be the winner. - E) At the end of the show all participants will be placed. - F) In case of tie, all participants will be asked an industry-specific question on the mic.
 Judges will serve as a committee to rank participants from one to six. - G) Grand Showman of Showmen participants must be 14 years of age or older - H) A trophy will be presented to the first place winner donated by the Hamilton Kiwanis Club.
-Reserve-fifth place will receive a plaque. - I) A participant may win Grand Showman of Showmen only once. - J) Results and critiques will be posted for participants to view after show at the podium, afterward results will be posted in the Senior Fairbaord Office until the conclusion of the Jr Fair Livestock Sale. - K) Participants should dress appropriately to reflect their species.
-The equine representative is not required to wear traditional equine attire they may wear jeans, a collared shirt/button-up with close-toed boots.
+Reserve-fifth place will receive a plaque. - I) A participant may win Grand Showman of Showmen only once. - J) Results and critiques will be posted for participants to view after show at the podium, afterward results will be posted in the Senior Fairboard Office until the conclusion of the Jr Fair Livestock Sale.